-Morgenthaler is a Geneva based talent and in her second run at GemGenéve this year, she has yet again managed to wow the audience with her meticulously hand-crafted jewels, using rare and antique gemstones, often in pale watery shades paired with natural pearls, and conjuring up jewels that have a signature language- antique yet modern, distinct and romantic.
+Morgenthaler is the Geneva’s based talent and in her second run at GemGenéve this year, she has yet again managed to wow the audience with her meticulously hand-crafted jewels, using rare and antique gemstones, often in pale watery shades paired with natural pearls, and conjuring up jewels that have a signature language- antique yet modern, distinct and romantic.

-With his base in Hong Kong and years of high jewellery experience, it was in 2018 that Nicholas sat to develop his own designs and launched his first collection in 2019.
-With an organic yet graphic style imbibed with both poetry and elegance, Mr. Lieou’s jewels are one-of-a-kind jewels, aimed at establishing a new category of ‘elevated High Jewellery’.
+With his base in Hong Kong and years of high jewelry experience, it was in 2018 that Nicholas sat to develop his own designs and launched his first collection in 2019.
+With an organic yet graphic style imbibed with both poetry and elegance, Mr. Lieou’s jewels are one of a kind jewels, aimed at establishing a new category of ‘elevated High Jewellery’.

 Sean Gilson @seangilsondesigns

-Another repeat in Design Vivarium, Gilson is an American artist-goldsmith, who forges each piece of jewel by his own hands giving them powerful shapes, forms and infuses a artistic graphic appeal in them.
-It is the luster and textures of various precious materials and gemstones that appeal his interest that he converts into exquisite jewels.
+Another repeat in Design Vivarium, Gilson is an American artist-goldsmith, who forges each piece of jewelry by his own hands giving them powerful shapes, forms and infuses an artistic graphic appeal in them.
+It is the luster and textures of various precious materials and gemstones that appeals to his interest that he converts into exquisite jewels.

 Tatiana Verstraeten @tatianaverstraeten

-Breathing fashion into jewellery, Tatiana works out of her salon in the iconic Place Vendôme of Paris and launched her very first collection earlier this year.
-The ultra-feminine jewels have been swaying many hearts of social media as they bring back memories of a style from the 1920’s, complete with fringes and feathers.
+Breathing fashion into jewelry, Tatiana works out of her salon in the iconic Place Vendôme of Paris and launched her very first collection earlier this year.
+The ultra-feminine jewels have been swaying many hearts of social media as they bring back memories of a style from the 1920’s complete with fringes and feathers.